Skip to main content

 • take off any jewellery if your thumb looks swollen

-• stop or cut down activities that are causing the pain – for example, typing, using vibrating tools for work, or playing an instrument
+• avoid activities that cause the pain - for example, typing, using vibrating tools for work, or playing an instrument

 • consider taping something like a pen or lollipop stick to your thumb - this will keep it in place until you can get a splint

-• consider using gadgets or tools to make difficult or painful tasks easier – for example, to open jars or chop vegetables
+• use gadgets or tools to make difficult or painful tasks easier - for example, to open jars or chop vegetables

 Don't